Narakasura

-Narakāsura, also known as Bhaumāsura, was an asura king, the legendary progenitor of all three dynasties of Pragjyotisha-Kamarupa, and the founding ruler of the legendary Bhauma dynasty of Pragjyotisha.
+Narakasura, also known as Naraka, was a mythical asura king, the legendary progenitor of all three dynasties of Pragjyotisha-Kamarupa, and the founding ruler of the legendary Bhauma dynasty of Pragjyotisha.
 Though the myths about Naraka are first mentioned in the Mahabharata, later texts embellish them.
-According to later post-Vedic texts such as the Brahma Purana and Vishnu Purana, he was the son of Bhudevi, fathered by the Varaha incarnation of Vishnu.
-He is claimed as one who established Pragjyotisha.
-He was slain by Krishna and Satyabhama, who was the incarnate of Bhudevi.
+According to later post-Vedic texts such as the Brahma Purana and Vishnu Purana, he was the son of Bhumi, fathered by the Varaha incarnation of Vishnu.
+He was killed by Krishna and Satyabhama.
 His son Bhagadatta—of Mahabharata fame—succeeded him.

 The 10th/11th-century Kalika Purana embellishes the myths further and he is claimed to have come from Mithila and said to have established the kingdom of Pragjyotisha after overthrowing the last of the Kirata kings, Ghatakasura, of the Danava dynasty.
 It was foretold that he would be destroyed by a later incarnation of Vishnu.
 His mother, the earth, sought the boon from Vishnu that her son should have a long life, and that he should be all-powerful.
 Vishnu granted these boons.

 The legends of Naraka is important in the history of Assam, particularly Kamarupa; since Narakasura is cited as the progenitor of all three dynasties that ruled Kamarupa in historical times.
 A hill, to the south of Guwahati is named after him.
 He is also associated with the Hindu belief of the shakti goddess and place of worship Kamakhya.